lubeda/EsphoMaTrix/README.md

 Service **gauge_value** / **gauge_off**

 **(D)** Turns gauge on/off
-Displays a colored gauge.
+Displays a colored gauge at the left side of the display.
 You can define the color by parameter.

 _parameters:_